wesleywerner/loveslime/README.md

 * Animated actors with directional movement.
 * A Star path finding movement.
 * Status text.
+* Hotspots - Regions that fires a callback on click.

 **TODO**

-* Hotspots - Regions that fires a callback on click.
-* Cursors.
 * Actor dialogues.

 # Thanks